KerwinSun/Inspection_Report_App_back-end/README.md

 This is the back-end API for the Inspection Report Automation Project.

 Back-end is set up using .NET Core 2.1 Web API
-The SQL Database is published on Azure
+The SQL Database is published on Azure.
+Continuous Deployment is configured on Azure and any code merged into master is deployed.

 Here is the link to the API: http://inspection-report-app-server.azurewebsites.net/api An example of a URI for a GET request to retrieve all Todo Items in the database: